GuidesWikiHow Many Watts Does A Gaming PC Use?

 Gaming PC energy consumption varies across types.
 High-end PCs typically use up to 750 Watts, mid-range around 460 Watts, and budget PCs approximately 300 Watts.

 The difference between SSDs and HDDs also plays a role in power consumption.
-High-end PCs have a better cooling system such as a water cooling system [1] and RGB lights that take up more power.
+High-end PCs have a water cooling system that is more efficient than an air cooling system[1] and RGB lights that take up more power.
 Lastly, high-end PCs are equipped with powerful GPUs that take up electricity to run.

 Power Consumption Of Individual PC Parts